-In a medium sized bowl, sift the whole wheat flour, Sun Chlorella granules, baking powder, and salt together and set aside.
+In a medium sized bowl, sift the whole wheat flour, Sun Chlorella, baking powder, and salt together and set aside.

 Using an electric hand mixer, mix the cocoa powder, light brown sugar, melted coconut oil, apple sauce, and both extracts until incorporated.

 Fold in the flour mixture, 1/3 of it at a time, until a dough forms.
 Fold in the vegan white chocolate chips.

 Wrap the dough in plastic wrap and chill in the refrigerator for 2 hours.

 Preheat the oven to 350 degrees F and line a baking sheet with parchment paper.

 Roll the dough into balls around 1 – 1.5 inches in diameter.
 Roll the balls in the regular granulated sugar first, then in the powdered sugar.

 Bake for 11-13 minutes or so, until the cookies have cracked.

 Top with crushed peppermint candies, let cool completely, and enjoy